mbezjak/napalm/README.md

     $ url "http://www.example.com/download?name=foo&version=${VERSION}.tar.gz"

 Some programs change download location in a way that one url location isn't good enough.
 For those programs specify more url locations.
-For example:
+Example:

     $ url "http://www.example.com/download?name=foo&version=${VERSION}.tar.gz"\
           "http://download.example.com/foo/${VERSION}.tar.gz"

-napalm will try to download from first location and proceeding to another defined url only in case of failure.
+napalm will try to download from first location and proceed to another defined url only in case of failure.

 `wget` is used to download a program.
-Therefor any url scheme that wget allows is acceptable (i.e. HTTP, HTTPS, FTP).
+Therefor any url scheme that `wget` allows is acceptable (i.e. HTTP, HTTPS and FTP).

 ### Program installation example
 Consider that contents of plugin `foo` are: